Land, Nation, People

 View Google map

-More about visiting
+More about visiting and admission

 Opened in 2001, the National Museum building is an architectural landmark.
 Inspired by the idea of a jigsaw puzzle, it reflects the many intertwined stories that make up Australia’s history.